Academic Calendar 2024-2025

 Offering Faculty: Faculty of Arts and Science

-A practical introduction to the fundamental skills and techniques of acting, involving an appreciation of the interdependence of the actor's body, voice, intellect, feeling, and cultural context.
+A practical introduction to the skills and techniques of acting focusing on the interdependence of movement, voice, intellect, feeling, and cultural context.

 Offering Faculty: Faculty of Arts and Science